 You want to add keywords that describe the dominant subject and concept in your image.
 Add only the words that will help the image searcher find your image.
 More is not necessarily better.
 Keywording adds value to the photo by providing concepts and terms not included in the caption.

-What do I need to know about photo buyers?
+What keywording tips do I need to know to attract photo buyers?

 If you plan on licensing your images for stock sales it’s important to think like an image buyer when you create your keywords.
 Buyers are in a hurry to find the right image.
 It’s your job to make that process as easy as possible.